erosDiffusion/ComfyUI-ZImageDit/README.md

 - some option dont work or i did not finish porting, test.

 enjoy
+Enrico aka ErosDiffusion

+you might have issues installing, but I have no time to support :D

 note: this does not use memory management from comfy, so use carefully. memory footprint is around 7gb vram more or less, you can safely run up to 2048x2048